Who Still Faxes in 2026? More People Than You Think

 If you need to interact with a government agency and they say "fax it to us," that's not a suggestion.
 That's the only way to get your document into their system today.

 Skip the FedEx trip.
-Send your fax from any browser in 30 seconds with FaxDrop.
+Send your fax from any browser with FaxDrop.

 Health, auto, home, and life insurance companies all process massive volumes of paperwork.
 Prior authorizations, claims submissions, appeals, and policy documents all move through fax.